What is a Grandparent’s ability to see or spend time with their Grandchild?

 The extended family and particularly Grandparents, are an important part of a Child’s family and can play an important role in their upbringing.

-Sometimes when parents separate or divorce, grandparents can be cut out of their grandchildren’s lives or it can be made much for difficult for grandparents to spend time with their grandchildren.
+Unfortunately, it does happen in some cases, particularly when some parents separate or divorce, that grandparents are cut out of their grandchildren’s lives or it can be made much for difficult for grandparents to spend time with their grandchildren.

-After a family unit breaks down and separates, a common arrangement is that Grandparents only see their Grandchildren when the grandchildren are spending time with the parent that is the son or daughter of the Grandparents.
+If a family unit has broken down and the parents separated, a common arrangement is that Grandparents only see their Grandchild (or Grandchildren) when the kids are spending time with the parent that is the son or daughter of the Grandparents.

-Grandparents do not have an automatic right to see their Grandchildren but the Child has a right to continue spend time with their Grandparent with whom they are close.
+Grandparents do not have an automatic legal right to see their Grandchildren but the Child has a right to continue spend time with their Grandparent, particularly if they are already close to them.

-Since the child cannot enforce that right, if the child’s parents are not facilitating a grandparent spending time with their grandchild, it will be up to the grandparent to take action to do so.
+Since the child cannot enforce that right, if the child’s parents are not facilitating a grandparent spending time with their grandchild, it is up to the grandparent to take action to get that to happen.

 The Family Law Act 1975 says that “children have a right to spend time on a regular basis with and communicate on a regular basis with, both their parents and other people significant to their care, welfare and development” (such as a Grandparent or other relative).

-Given that quite often, a Grandparent is someone concerned with the care, welfare or development of the Child, Grandparents can apply to the Court for orders that:
+Since quite often, a Grandparent is someone concerned with the care, welfare or development of the Child, Grandparents are legally able to apply to the Court for orders that: